 |Board Members Present:||Jim Guidal, Carrie Allord, Mark Malinowski, Brion Fornshell and Cassey Veith|

 |Attendees:||Mike Gosse, Rocky Gosse, Clayton Eisle, Jason Keehr, Robert Morgan, Jason Koering, Bob Keoring, Ronnie Roscoe, and Tim Houle.|

 The meeting was called to order by the chairman with the Pledge of Allegiance.

-The August general meeting minutes were received by the Supervisors via-email.
-Jim motioned to approve and Mark seconded.
+The December general meeting minutes were reviewed by the Supervisors in google docs.
+Jim motioned to approve minutes and Mark seconded.
 All were in favor, and the motion carried.

-Carrie motioned to adjourn the meeting at 8:00 p.m., Jim seconded.
-All were in favor, and meeting was adjourned.
+Jim motioned to adjourn the meeting at 8:30p.m, Carrie seconded.
+All were in favor, and the meeting was adjourned.

 Board Approval Date: